cginfinity/ignite-docs-v2/docs/developer-guide/basics/flow-control/operate-on-array.md

 ---
 id: operate-on-array
-title: Perform an operation on each element in an array
+title: Perform an Operation on Each Element in an Array
-sidebar_label: Operate On Array
+sidebar_label: Operate on Array
 ---

 ## Problem